Chase-Brownstein/finalproject/README.md

 25. Chen A, et al. 2019.
 Total-evidence framework reveals complex morphological evolution in nightbirds (Strisores).
 Diversity 11(9),143.

-26. Mayr G, and De Pietri VL.
-2014.
-Earliest and first Northern Hemispheric hoatzin fossils substantiate Old World origin of a “Neotropic endemic”.
-Naturwissenschaften 101(2), 143-148.
-DOI: https://doi.org/10.1007/s00114-014-1144-8
+26. Oliveros CH, et al. 2019.
+Earth history and the passerine superradiation.
+Proceedings of the National Academy of Sciences 116(16), 7916-7925.

+27. Cracraft JL.
+1968.
+A review of the Bathornithidae (Aves, Gruiformes), with remarks on the relationships of the suborder Cariamae.
+American Museum Novitates  2326, 1-46.

+28. Smith SA, Brown JW, and Walker JF.
+2018.
+So many genes, so little time: A practical approach to divergence-time estimation in the genomic era.
+PloS One 13(5), e0197433.

-27. Drummond AJ, and Rambaut A. 2007.
+29. Drummond AJ, and Rambaut A. 2007.
 BEAST: Bayesian evolutionary analysis by sampling trees.
 BMC Evolutionary Biology 7(1), 1-8.
 DOI: https://doi.org/10.1186/1471-2148-7-214

-28. Drummond AJ, et al. 2006.
+30. Drummond AJ, et al. 2006.
 Relaxed phylogenetics and dating with confidence.
 PLoS Biology 4(5), e88.
 DOI: https://doi.org/10.1371/journal.pbio.0040088.

-29. Field DJ, et al. 2018.
+31. Field DJ, et al. 2018.
 Early evolution of modern birds structured by global forest collapse at the end-Cretaceous mass extinction.
 Current Biology 28(11), 1825-1831.
 DOI: https://doi.org/10.1016/j.cub.2018.04.062

-30. Field DJ, et al. 2018.
+32. Field DJ, et al. 2018.
 Complete Ichthyornis skull illuminates mosaic assembly of the avian head.
 Nature 557(7703),96-100.
 DOI: https://doi.org/10.1038/s41586-018-0053-y

-31. Clarke JA, et al. 2005.
+33. Clarke JA, et al. 2005.
 Definitive fossil evidence for the extant avian radiation in the Cretaceous.
 Nature 433(7023), 305-308.
 DOI: https://doi.org/10.1038/nature03150

-32. Clarke JA, et al. 2016.
+34. Clarke JA, et al. 2016.
 Fossil evidence of the avian vocal organ from the Mesozoic.
-Nature 538(7626):502-505.
+Nature 538(7626), 502-505.
 DOI: https://doi.org/10.1038/nature19852

-33. Clarke JA.
+35. Clarke JA.
 2004.
 Morphology, phylogenetic taxonomy, and systematics of Ichthyornis and Apatornis (Avialae: Ornithurae).
 Bulletin of the American Museum of Natural History 286, 1-179.
 DOI: https://doi.org/10.1206/0003-0090(2004)286

-34. Longrich NR, Tokaryk T, and Field DJ.
+36. Longrich NR, Tokaryk T, and Field DJ.
 2011.
 Mass extinction of birds at the Cretaceous–Paleogene (K–Pg) boundary.
 Proceedings of the National Academy of Sciences, 108(37), 15253-15257.
 DOI: https://doi.org/10.1073/pnas.1110395108

-35. Mayr G, and De Pietri VL.
-2014.
-Earliest and first Northern Hemispheric hoatzin fossils substantiate Old World origin of a “Neotropic endemic”.
-Naturwissenschaften 101, 143–148.
-DOI: https://doi.org/10.1007/s00114-014-1144-8

-36. Field DJ, et al. 2020.
+37. Field DJ, et al. 2020.
 Timing the extant avian radiation: The rise of modern birds, and the importance of modeling molecular rate variation.
 Bulletin of the American Museum of Natural History 40, 159-181.
 URL: http://digitallibrary.amnh.org/handle/2246/7237

-37. Benton MJ, and Donoghue PCJ.
+38. Benton MJ, and Donoghue PCJ.
 2007.
 Paleontological evidence to date the tree of life.
-Molecular Biology and Evolution 24(1):26–53.
+Molecular Biology and Evolution 24(1), 26–53.

-38. Ho SYW, Phillips MJ.
+39. Ho SYW, Phillips MJ.
 2009.
 Accounting for calibration uncertainty in phylogenetic estimation of evolutionary divergence times.
-Systematic Biology 58(3):367–80.
+Systematic Biology 58(3), 367–380.